sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q11
-### Execute 3 asynchronous functions one after the other in sequence using promise chaining and do not terminate on failure
+### Q. Execute 3 asynchronous functions one after the other in sequence using promise chaining and do not terminate on failure

 - The promise which gets rejected will invoke the 2nd function argument to `then` handler
 - The failure handler will receive the error and continue with next execution which will not propagate failures